mars-research/atmosphere/README.md

 ## Documentation

-Documentations can be built with `cargo doc`.
+Documentations can be built by running `cargo doc` inside `kernel`.

 ## Licensing